South Australian Railways steel carriage stock: SteamAge Australia

-In 1981 SteamAge Australia purchased fourteen of the carriages, and these were railed from Adelaide to Melbourne departing 3 December 1981 as a single consist.
+In 1981, SteamAge Australia purchased fourteen of the carriages, and these were railed from Adelaide to Melbourne departing 3 December 1981 as a single consist.
 The cars were planned to be refurbished and named after Victorian lakes.
 The inaugural run of the Melbourne Limited fleet, with some of the newly refurbished carriages, was on Saturday 15 June 1986 to Swan Hill.

 Cars 501, 502, 601, 604, 604, 605, 607, 700, 707, 708, 709, 711, 713 and 714 were included in the purchase.

 Within a few years most had been restored for service; they became Weeroona (ex 501), Burrumbeet (ex 502), Lauriston (ex 603), Corangamite (ex 604), Wendouree (ex 605), Johnnie Walker (club car ex 707), and Eppalock (power car ex 713).
 All cars had been restored to variant of the South Australian Railways' original green with cream livery.
-607 had been onsold privately and restored as 1BH in Victorian Railways blue and gold, and offered to V/Line for their use; the offer was knocked back, and the car is only thought to have run in a few enthusiast specials.
+607 had been sold privately and restored as 1BH in Victorian Railways blue and gold, and offered to V/Line for their use; the offer was knocked back, and the car is only thought to have run in a few enthusiast specials.

 At various points the fleet had been paired with CP vans 24, 30 and 35.

-In 1987 SteamAge collapsed, and the vehicles were sold to Australian Vintage Travel.
+In 1987, SteamAge collapsed, and the vehicles were sold to Australian Vintage Travel.

 Australian Vintage Travel

-When SteamAge collapsed in 1987 the fleet was sold to Australian Vintage Travel and converted to standard gauge, for a service called The Southern Cross Express.
+When SteamAge collapsed in 1987, the fleet was sold to Australian Vintage Travel and converted to standard gauge, for a service called The Southern Cross Express.
 607/BH1 was included in the sale, and it along with the seven restored cars were converted across to standard gauge.
 They were joined by Wedgewood, a dining car converted from 602, and the first run of this consist was to Seymour on Friday 11 December 1987, followed with a promotional tour to Canberra on Friday 22nd to Sunday 24 January 1988.

 The company went into receivership in July 1988, and all the vehicles were put out to tender.
-Cars 501 and 707 were sold privately; the remaining standard gauge cars were sold to the Northern Rivers Scenic Railway in New South Wales, along with 708 which had been partway through conversion to a second club car (to be named Wellington), and the uncompleted 700, 709, 711 and 714 were left in storage at Steamrail's compound in Newport, Victoria.
+Cars 501 and 707 were sold privately; the remaining standard gauge cars were sold to the Northern Rivers Scenic Railway in New South Wales, along with 708 which had been part way through conversion to a second club car (to be named Wellington), and the uncompleted 700, 709, 711 and 714 were left in storage at Steamrail's compound in Newport, Victoria.